Cynthia J. Cyrus, Ph.D.

 Kimball received both his undergraduate and MBA degrees from Vanderbilt.
 His research and teaching interests focus on leadership philosophies, corporate financial management and financial markets.
 He is the recipient of the Chancellor Heard Greek Life Professor of the Year (2016) and the Kappa Alpha Professor of the Year (2009).

 Commanding Officer, Naval ROTC

-Captain Edward "Ted" Heflin serves as Commanding Officer of the Vanderbilt University Naval ROTC (Reserve Officers' Training Corps).
+Captain (CAPT) Donald G. May serves as the Commanding Officer of the Vanderbilt University Naval ROTC (Reserve Officers' Training Corps).
 The purpose of the NROTC Program is to educate and train qualified young men and women for service as commissioned officers in the Navy's unrestricted line, the Navy Nurse Corps and the Marine Corps.

 Assisted by Jim Barlow firstname.lastname@example.org

-Lieutenant Colonel Eric Westphal Commanding Officer, Army ROTC
+Lieutenant Colonel Dustin Mitchell Commanding Officer, Army ROTC

 Vanderbilt University Army ROTC (Reserve Officers' Training Corps).
 The Vanderbilt